Brown Trout vs Salmon: The Difference! Is Salmon Better?

 |Selenium||15.0 mcg||41.4 mcg|

 Both fish contain a good number of minerals and vitamins.
 At first glance it’s difficult to determine which fish provides more.
-Therefore, is brown trout or salmon healthier?
+Therefore, which species is healthier?

 Atlantic salmon is healthier than brown trout due to its higher percentage of omega-3 fatty acids, B vitamins and protein.
-Salmon provides more B6, riboflavin, niacin, folate, potassium and selenium than brown trout.
-Brown trout contains more calories and cholesterol than salmon.
+Salmon provides more B6, riboflavin, niacin, folate, potassium and selenium.
+Trout contains more calories and cholesterol than salmon.

-Brown trout is healthy and contains many vitamins and minerals.
-Brown trout provides more B12, thiamin, B5, iron, phosphorus and calcium.
-Brown trout also contains a good amount of omega-3 fatty acids.
+Trout is healthy and contains many vitamins and minerals.
+They provide more B12, thiamin, B5, iron, phosphorus and calcium.
+Trout also contains a good amount of omega-3 fatty acids.